Federal judge in Hawaii extends ruling halting travel ban indefinitely

 But Watson's earlier decision was only a limited freeze of the executive order through a temporary restraining order.

-As a result, the plaintiffs asked the judge to convert that decision into a longer term preliminary injunction and Watson agreed Wednesday night, meaning that the President's 90-day ban on foreign nationals from six Muslim-majority countries and the 120-ban on all refugees entering the country are now blocked indefinitely until further court action.
+As a result, the plaintiffs asked the judge to convert that decision into a longer-term preliminary injunction and Watson agreed Wednesday night, meaning that the President's 90-day ban on foreign nationals from six Muslim-majority countries and the 120-ban on all refugees entering the country are now blocked indefinitely, unless any higher court changes Watson's order or the state's lawsuit is otherwise resolved.

+The Justice Department said Thursday morning it will continue to defend the executive order.

+"The Justice Department strongly disagrees with the federal district court's ruling.
+The President's executive order fails squarely within his lawful authority in seeking to protect our nation's security, and the department will continue to defend this executive order in the courts," a department spokesperson said in a statement.

+One of the practical implications of Wednesday's decision is that the Justice Department may now immediately appeal the ruling to the 9th Circuit Court of Appeals, should it choose to do so.
+But how long it will take for any appeals to be completed remains unclear.

-Watson's ruling largely follows his decision from two weeks ago, which used Supreme Court precedent to conclude that Donald Trump's statements about Muslims during the presidential campaign speak to the constitutionality of the executive order.
+The reasoning in Watson's decision Wednesday largely follows his decision from two weeks ago, which used Supreme Court precedent to conclude that Donald Trump's statements about Muslims during the presidential campaign speak to the constitutionality of the executive order.

-"The Court will not crawl into a corner, pull the shutters closed, and pretend it has not seen what it has," Watson wrote Wednesday.
+"The court will not crawl into a corner, pull the shutters closed, and pretend it has not seen what it has," Watson wrote Wednesday.

-"The Court concludes that, on the record before it, Plaintiffs have met their burden of establishing a strong likelihood of success on the merits of their Establishment Clause claim."
+"The court concludes that, on the record before it, plaintiffs have met their burden of establishing a strong likelihood of success on the merits of their Establishment Clause claim."

-Watson's ruling on Wednesday means the Justice Department may now appeal the ruling to the 9th Circuit Court of Appeals, should it choose to do so.

 DOJ has separately appealed a different federal judge's decision to halt the 90-day travel ban to the 4th Circuit Court of Appeals.